We have specialists in many areas of legal practice. Make an enquiry today: 0330 333 2613

 Our expert Family Law team are here to take the worry off your hands.
-We provide a free initial telephone options appointment to see how we can assist in your circumstances.
+We provide an initial telephone options appointment to discuss funding for your circumstances.
 Please call 0330 333 2613 for a no obligation, initial discussion or email email@example.com and we will call you back.

 What is a Pre-nuptial Agreement?

 A pre-nuptial agreement is a legal agreement which is entered into before marriage.
 This kind of agreement makes it possible to make arrangements in regard to you and your spouse’s assets and income in the unfortunate event of divorce, separation, or death.
 A pre-nuptial agreement formalises all arrangements to ensure long term security for each partner.

 There are numerous reasons why couples wish to enter into prenuptial agreements, however one of the most common reasons is when one half of a couple has significantly more assets than the other.
 For example, if one person has a large inheritance, owns their own property or business, a prenuptial agreement would be a beneficial way to protect such assets.

 It is important to note that when entering into any agreement, that you and your partner enter freely and voluntarily.
 It is recommended that you seek the benefit of independent legal advice and that full disclosure has been made of all relevant financial and other circumstances.